forge-55/bunkeros/README.md

 **Contributing Themes:**
 We welcome community-contributed themes!
 Please ensure your theme:
-- Maintains the military/tactical aesthetic
+- Maintains the tactical aesthetic
 - Provides good contrast for readability
 - Includes all required config files
 - Has complete metadata in theme.conf